Exic9999/GPPT4GUI/README.md

 ## Overview

 The script creates a Graphical User Interface (GUI) application that allows a user to interact with OpenAI's GPT-4 model.
 Users can input text, which is sent to the GPT-4 model, and receive responses displayed in the application.
+YOU MUST HAVE ANACONDA INSTALLED TO RUN THIS CODE.

 ## Libraries Used